 Okay, I admit that there are times when I have an irrational urge to check email and occasionally experience a bit of panic when I’m disconnected for too long.
 Yes, I am part of the 62% who check business email on the weekends.

 But the other three items are definitely not me.
-Vacation is a time to separate myself from email, same with the bathroom (which is were I read my magazines—doesn’t everybody?), and my cell phone is for talking — when I want to talk — nothing else, no texting, no email, no web surfing, just normal talking.
+Vacation is a time to separate myself from email, same with the bathroom (which is were I read my magazines—doesn’t everybody?), and my cell phone is for talking and texting but no email.

 So, yes, I use email frequently, I depend on it, and couldn’t run my business without it.
 But addicted to it?
-No, just a positive proclivity, with occasional urges to partake, but certainly not addicted.
+No, just a positive proclivity, with occasional urges to partake, but I’m certainly not addicted to email.